TechRetreat/learnathon/mobile/ios/Scavenger.md

   - "[Views]()" are elements on the screen that users intereact with (e.g. Buttons, cells, labels, etc...)
   - "[View controllers]()" as the name suggests, controls the contents of the view.
 It acts as the brain of the application and tells the views what to do.
   - The "MenuViewController" will control the menu.
 It will manage the views and control what happens when the user interacts with them.
-  - [`ViewController`]()s have a [property]() called `view`.
-It can be accessed via `self.view` This is the [root view]() of the view controller.
-    - Let's set the background colour of the view controller's view by setting its `backgroundColor` property to a colour.
-You can create a colour by using one of the `UIColor` [constructors]().
-  - Let's start by adding a label.
-We will add it in the [`viewDidLoad`]() method
-    - To add a label, we'll create a label object: `let helloLabel = UILabel()`
-    - Then we want to set the `text`, `font`, and `textColor` properties.
-    - We also want to set the `frame` of the view.
-For now, we will just set it to the `bounds` of `MenuViewController`'s view.
-    - Finally, we want to add the label as a [`subview`]() of the `MenuViewController`'s view.
-3. Run!
-  - When you run the application, you should see some text displayed on the screen.

-1. In "MenuViewController.swift" you can delete the `didReceiveMemoryWarning` function and the comments after it.
+  - By default, view controllers have a lot of code that we don't need.
+In "MenuViewController.swift" you can delete the `didReceiveMemoryWarning` function and the comments after it.
 It should look like:
 ```swift
 import UIKit